Bojack-Manhorse/FAISS-search_index_implementation/README.md

 https://hub.docker.com/repository/docker/bojackmanhorse/faiss_app
 ```

-To download the docker image, run
+To download the docker image, run the following command within a terminal:

 ```
 docker pull bojackmanhorse/faiss_app:v1.3
 ```

-in a terminal.
-Then to run the docker image, run
+Then to run the docker image, run the following command:

 ```
 docker run -p 8080:8080 -it bojackmanhorse/faiss_app:v1.3
 ```

-You should see the followin in the terminal:
+You should see the following messages in the terminal:

 ![Image](Readme_images/Screenshot%20from%202024-07-01%2015-34-57.png)